 Normally for most things the best cure is prevention.

 This is why understanding heel pain causes and treatment is so important.
 For most cases there is usually no underlying reason for plantar fasciitis.
 However, it is often associated with having a tight calf muscle.

 Regularly stretch your calf muscles.

 Standing calf stretch and downward facing dog yoga pose are some common and effective calf stretches.

-If you don’t have them already invest in a foam roller and a massage stick.
+If you don’t have them already invest in a foam roller and a fascia releaser.

 Another factor that can put you at a greater risk of developing Plantar Fasciitis is extended periods of standing.